ansible/ansible/docs/docsite/rst/guide_aci.rst

 - `APIC REST API Configuration Guide <https://www.cisco.com/c/en/us/td/docs/switches/datacenter/aci/apic/sw/2-x/rest_cfg/2_1_x/b_Cisco_APIC_REST_API_Configuration_Guide.html>`_

+.. _aci_issues:

 Known issues
 ............
-The **aci_rest** module is a wrapper around the APIC REST API.
-As a result any issues related to the APIC will be reflected in the use of the **aci_rest** module.
+The :ref:`aci_rest <aci_rest>` module is a wrapper around the APIC REST API.
+As a result any issues related to the APIC will be reflected in the use of the :ref:`aci_rest <aci_rest>` module.

 Specific requests may not reflects changes correctly ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, There is a known issue where specific requests to the APIC do not properly reflect changed in the resulting output, even when we request those changes explicitly from the APIC.
-In one instance using the path `api/node/mo/uni/infra.xml` fails, where `api/node/mo/uni/infra/.xml` does work correctly.
+In one instance using the path ``api/node/mo/uni/infra.xml`` fails, where ``api/node/mo/uni/infra/.xml`` does work correctly.

 This issue has been reported to the vendor.